-What happened between Woody Allen and Dylan Farrow one afternoon in August 1992 has been in dispute for 25 years.
+What happened between Woody Allen and Dylan Farrow one afternoon in August 1992 has been in dispute for three decades.

-Allen has never been charged, and authorities seemed torn on whether he should be when the accusations against him first came to light.
+Allen has never been charged with a crime, and authorities seemed torn on whether he should be when the accusations against him first came to light.
 Here is a timeline of the accusations, and the personal and professional fallout for everyone involved.

-Feb.
-1992: Mia Farrow discovered nude photos of Soon-Yi Previn in Allen’s home.
-He soon confessed to an affair with Previn, who was roughly 20 at the time.
+February 1992: Mia Farrow discovered nude photos of Soon-Yi Previn in Allen’s home.
+He soon confessed to an affair with Soon-Yi Previn, who was roughly 20 at the time.
 (Her exact age is unknown because of the circumstances of her adoption.)

 August 1992-1993: Connecticut police and prosecutors investigated the abuse claims against Allen.
 Vanity Fair said Dylan Farrow was prepared at the time to take the stand and testify against Allen.